We answer all of the questions you’re asking about one of New Zealand’s most popular investment options...

 You can quickly and easily invest online with your chosen provider by visiting their website.
 If you’re a new customer you may need to open an account and provide various forms of identification.

 How can I really maximise my investment?

 Term deposits are a relatively hassle-free savings strategy, make yours work even harder by:

-● Shopping around for the best deal that suits you like you would a debt consolidation or personal loan, not only for the best interest rates but for minimum deposit requirements and the scheduling of your interest payments.
+● Shopping around for the best deal that suits you like you would a a loan for consolidating your debts or personal use, not only for the best interest rates but for minimum deposit requirements and the scheduling of your interest payments.

 ● Depositing as much accumulated savings as possible, to earn a better interest rate.

 ● Read the terms and conditions thoroughly so there are no surprises later on, especially around penalties if you break the deposit or conditions around re-investing.